rohan9446/mlx-inference-bench/results.md

 7. **One model, one precision.** Qwen3-0.6B at bf16.
 Nothing extrapolates to 7B+
    models, where weight streaming dominates differently.

-8. **`cache10_isl8192` has no client-side export.** Terminated manually after 40 minutes; the server log is the only record.
+8. **`cache10_isl8192` has no client-side export.** The deliberate-OOM run hung after the server's generation thread died and was interrupted manually 38 minutes later, so AIPerf never wrote a summary (§6).
+The session script is therefore **not fully unattended**: it completes 14 of 15 runs on its own and needs a manual kill on the last one.
+It has no watchdog.

+9. **The model revision is recorded, not pinned.** See §2.
+A future run of this script against a moved repo would serve different weights under the same commands.

-9. **Runs are ordered, and order is confounded with ISL.** The ISL sweep runs from short to long, so context length and time-in-session increase together.
+10. **Runs are ordered, and order is confounded with ISL.** The ISL sweep runs from short to long, so context length and time-in-session increase together.
    Given §7.2 this cannot be separated from the present data.
 A shuffled or interleaved sweep would fix it.